MPC88/MC_SVWeModAnyShipDotCom/README.md

 1. Run the game once.
 A new folder will be created in .\Star Valor\BepInEx\plugins\.
 2. Create a new file <ship name>.shipmod in this folder.
 For example, if I wanted to mod a driller I would create "driller.shipmod".
 3. Run the game again (main menu is fine), the file will be populated with the base ship stats.
-4. Close the game, modify any stat and restart.
+4. Close the game, open the .shipmod file in a text editor, modify any stat and restart.

+Be caseful.
+If it's a whole number, replace with another whole number.
+If you want to add seats, best to copy from another ship which already has them to get the correct structure.

 Some of the less obvious stuff:
 factions = factions who use the ship